 Online Strike Reporting

-The FAA developed mobile application software to make strike reporting easier.
-Now, anyone who needs to report a wildlife strike can do so via the new web site or their mobile devices using the wireless link http://www.faa.gov/mobile The FAA also placed a Quick Response (QR) code scanner on the bottom of the 2012 “Report Wildlife Strikes” posters for smart phone users who have the QR application.
+Online strike reporting got easier with the release of the mobile application software.
+Now, anyone who needs to report a wildlife strike can do so via the new web site or their mobile devices using the wireless link http://www.faa.gov/mobile.
+The FAA also placed a Quick Response (QR) code scanner on the bottom of all the “Report Wildlife Strikes” posters for smart phone users who have the QR application.